CU Launch

 Healthcare Innovation Pitch

-CU Launch and Concordia Angel Network
+CU Ventures and Concordia Angel Network

-Entrepreneurs in Residence
+Entrepreneurs and Lawyer in Residence